wuphilipp/gello_mechanical/README.md

 ## Organization

 Currently we support 3 robot types: The Franka, UR5, xArm7.
 Each robot has its own folder, with its own robot specific parts.
-Additionally there are some commonly shared parts.
+The gripper files are in its own folder, which is shared across robots.
 The stls can be printed directly.
 See the assembly instructions for more detailed instructions.
  * `franka`: contains Franka specific parts
  * `ur5`: contains UR5 specific parts
  * `xarm7`: contains xArm7 specific parts
- * `base`: contains the base plate, which is shared across all robots
  * `gripper`: contains the parts for the gripper, which is also shared across robots

 ## Assembly Instructions